We Love Content! Share Yours?

 - Competitive tracking

-- To provide our audience with actionable tips, tools, and general strategies that will help them become better communicators online.
+- Provide our readers with actionable tips, tools, and valuable strategies that will help them become better communicators online.

-- To give readers advice that they can put to work immediately after reading.
+- Give readers advice that they can put to work immediately after reading.

-- To share unique perspectives on topics that are considered over-saturated, much like social media.
+- Share unique perspectives on topics that are considered over-saturated, much like social media.

-- Mention customers — an international crowd of of 500k+ marketers and communicators, with a focus on digital marketing agencies and midsize digital marketing departments.
+- Mention users — an international crowd of 750k+ marketers and communicators, with a focus on digital marketing agencies and midsize digital marketing departments.

 - Anyone looking for insights and best practices on social media, media monitoring, and digital marketing.

-- Submit your post via Google Docs and share it with email@example.com.
+- Submit your post via Google Documents only.

-- Your post should be well-written original content free of grammatical errors.
+- Your post should be a well-written original content free of grammatical errors.
+If we detect plagiarism, you will automatically be rejected.

-- The article should reflect the Mention-style of writing.
-Be helpful, friendly, and informative.
+- The article should be helpful and informative.
 Feel free to have a sense of humor in the article, as long as it’s respectful.

-- It’s fine to use your own company as an example/use case if sharing experiences or lessons.
+- It’s fine to use your own company as an example/use case — if sharing actual and measurable experiences or lessons, but only if it brings value to the reader

 - We love when guest bloggers find a way to link back to our older posts that relate to the topic you’re writing about.